itsjoshuagraves/digitalgarden/content/journal/intentions/index.md

 bookToc: true
 ---

-To come up with intentions, ones that stick and aren’t laced with negative motivators, isn’t as tough as it sounds.
+To come up with intentions—ones that stick and aren’t laced with negative motivators—isn’t as tough as it sounds.

-At some point in your life you will find yourself wanting to set intentions.
-Maybe it’s a new year’s resolution.
-Or maybe you’ve ended one chapter of your life to start another and want to shift your mindset.
+At some point in your life, you’ll find yourself wanting to set intentions.
+Maybe it’s a New Year’s resolution.
+Or perhaps you’ve ended one chapter of your life to start another and want to shift your mindset.

-Advice on this is all over the map, and most of it is bad.
-You’ll hear that intentions can manifest your dreams, that you can will yourself out of a bad situation.
-Others will tell you that if you don’t believe it hard enough, it won’t happen.
+Advice on this is all over the map, and much of it is bad.
+You’ll hear that intentions can manifest your dreams or that you can will yourself out of a bad situation.
+Others will tell you that if you don’t believe hard enough, it won’t happen.

-In 2024, I attended a meditation retreat with Eden Tull and Enriqué.
-Both teachers are well practiced, and have a deep source of wisdom to pull from.
-They offered the most sound advice on creating intentions I’ve ever heard.
-And while it took place over 4 days, I will attempt to distill it into this post.
+In 2024, I attended a meditation retreat with Eden Tull and Enrique Collazo.
+Both teachers are deeply practiced and have a wealth of wisdom to draw from.
+They offered the most sound advice on creating intentions I’ve ever encountered.
+While the process unfolded over four days, I’ll attempt to distill it into this post.

-The process has you listing your victories, losses, and lessons learned.
-It encourages self-compassion and to conduct a thoughtful inquiry into any limiting beliefs you hold as well as understanding the impact of those beliefs.
-Where this was the most powerful is when they turned those limiting into an antidote, and a declaration that you can take with you.
+The process begins with listing your victories, losses, and lessons learned.
+It encourages self-compassion and thoughtful inquiry into any limiting beliefs you hold, along with understanding the impact of those beliefs.
+The most powerful aspect of the process was turning those limiting beliefs into an antidote—a declaration you can carry with you.

-## List your victories.
+## List Your Victories

-Don’t think about the order or obsess over whether or not it should be there.
-Once you’re done, consider which were the most impactful to you.
+Don’t worry about the order or whether something “deserves” to be on the list.
+Once you’re done, reflect on which ones were the most impactful to you.

-I had a lot going on in 2024, and I filled seven pages of bullet points.
-They were things I’ve always wanted to do, and in many ways that year was full of achievements.
+In 2024, I had a lot going on, and I filled seven pages of bullet points.
+That year was full of achievements—things I’d always wanted to do.

-## List your losses.
+## List Your Losses

 Alongside your wins are your losses.
-Those were personally very difficult to list.
-But it is important to take an objective look at them and not attach any story to them.
-Just stick with the facts.
-It might hard, but you’ll see that it’s worth it.
+These can be challenging to list, but it’s important to take an objective look and avoid attaching a narrative.
+Stick to the facts.
+It might be hard, but you’ll find it worthwhile.

 My list took up about two pages.

-## Create some self-compassion.
+## Create Some Self-Compassion

-What follows listing your losses is an encouraging moment, one where you offer compassion to yourself.
-If you’re like me, you don’t offer that to yourself often, even if you offer it to others all the time.
+After listing your losses, take a moment to offer yourself compassion.
+If you’re like me, you may not do this often, even if you’re quick to offer it to others.

-Start by asking yourself this question: “which parts of me are here?”
+Start by asking yourself: “Which parts of me are here?”

-If you’re going through something nasty like a divorce or death, you may find that these parts show up:
+If you’re going through something difficult—like a divorce or a loss—you might notice parts such as:
 -	The hurt one
 -	The ruminating one
 -	The scared one

-I call these and every role you play in your life your inner family, complete with complicated family dynamics.
-But they really are just aspects of your personality.
-Here are some other examples of parts of you that might show up:
+I think of these as my “inner family,” each part playing a role in my life, complete with its own dynamics.
+They’re aspects of your personality, not your entire identity.
+Other examples might include:

 - The doer
 - The fixer